KARthiKReddY563/VSDSquadron_FPGA_mini/README.md

 <details>
 <summary> Step 1: Study the Existing Code</summary>

-The Verilog source code for the Task 4 can be found  via the following repository: [VSDSquadron_FM Verilog Code](https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/top.v)
+The Verilog source code for the Task 4 can be found  via the following repository: [Task 4](https://github.com/KARthiKReddY563/VSDSquadron_FPGA_mini/blob/main/Task4/top.v).
 Overview of the Block Diagram

 The diagram illustrates a complete sensor data acquisition and UART transmission system with the following components: